 22.3.11.9.3 Space-time block coding

 This subclause defines a set of optional robust transmission formats that are applicable only when using STBC coding.
-In this case, NSS spatial streams are mapped to NSTS space-time streams.
+In this case, NSS,u spatial streams for user u are mapped to NSTS,u space-time streams.
 These formats are based on STBC.
 When the VHT-SIG-A STBC field is set to 1, a symbol operation shall occur between the constellation mapper and the spatial mapper as defined in this subclause.

-If STBC is applied, the stream of complex numbers, dk,i,n; k=0…NSD-1; i=1…NSS; n=0…NSYM-1, generated by the constellation mapper, is the input to the STBC encoder, which produces as output the stream of complex numbers dk,iSTS,n; k=0…NSD-1; iSTS=1…NSTS; n=0… NSYM-1.
+If STBC is applied, the stream of complex numbers for user u, dk,i,n; k=0,…,NSD-1; i=1,…,NSS,u; n=0,…,NSYM-1, generated by the constellation mapper, is the input to the STBC encoder, which produces as output the stream of complex numbers dk,iSTS,n; k=0,…,NSD-1; iSTS=1,…,NSTS,u; n=0,… ,NSYM-1.
 For given values of k and i, STBC processing operates on the complex modulation symbols in sequential pairs of OFDM symbols so that the value of dk,2i-1,2m and dk,2i,2m depend on dk,i,2m and dk,i,2m+1.
 Also, dk,2i-1,2m+1 and dk,2i,2m+1 depend on dk,i,2m and dk,i,2m+1.
 This is defined in Table 22-16 (Constellation mapper output to spatial mapper input for STBC).

-Table 22-16--Constellation mapper output to spatial mapper input for STBC
+Table 22-16--Constellation mapper output to spatial mapper input for STBC for user u